 - Watching your kids have a blast is infectious.
 The Great Wolf Lodge was tied with Pyongyang on my list of Places Not to Visit.
 But as one friend said, it’s kinda magical seeing your kids having The Best Time Ever.
 Bini was beside himself when we pulled in to the parking lot, for God’s sake.
-And the looks on their faces when we walked into the water park?
+The looks on their faces when we walked into the water park?
 Pretty awesome.
-And at some point, you’ve gotta just let go of the fact that you’re in an indoor water park in Grand Mound, Wash., and roll with it.
+At some point, you’ve gotta just let go of the fact that you’re in an indoor water park in Grand Mound, Wash., and roll with it.
 And think about what you’ll do next time.

 Who’s coming with us?